 - Procedure: The patient is played various frequencies through a headphone (air conduction) and a bone oscillator (bone conduction) placed on the mastoid bones.
 Various frequencies are played and the patient gives a signal (e.g., raising a finger or pressing a button) as soon as a sound is heard.
 The auditory threshold is determined using the decibel level at which the patient's signals are 50% correct.

 Interpretation: The connection of the individual auditory threshold points results in the generation of an auditory threshold curve for air and bone conduction, which allows the degree of hearing loss for individual frequencies to be determined.

-- In conductive hearing loss (damage to the middle or external ear), the auditory threshold is increased in air conduction; however, the auditory threshold is normal in bone conduction
+- In ear), the auditory threshold is increased in air conduction; however, the auditory threshold is normal in bone conduction (damage to the middle or external

-- In sensorineural hearing loss (cochlear or retrocochlear damage), the auditory threshold for air and bone conduction are proportionally increased.
+- In (cochlear or retrocochlear damage), the auditory threshold for air and bone conduction are proportionally increased.

 - Procedure: The patient is played increasingly loud words, which should be repeated by the patient.
 The speech reception threshold is calculated from the level at which a patient can correctly repeat 50% of words.